Small Agency Risk Assessment Instructions

 Step 3: Identify Steps Taken to Mitigate Risks

 For each prioritized activity, identify the (control) steps the agency has taken to mitigate the associated risks and enter them in the left column of the table.
 List the associated risks (identified in Step 2) in the top row of the table.
-The controls entered should be controls that were implemented as of September 1, 2016.
+The controls entered should be controls that were implemented as of the beginning of the fiscal year.

-Indicate with an "X," in each cell, which controls mitigate which risks.
+Indicate with an "X," in each cell, which controls mitigate each risk.

 Step 4: Rate Risks for Each Activity - After Controls

 Locate the “Risk Assessment Post-Controls” tab.
-Repeat the steps from Step 2, but now rank the impact and probability of each risk after considering the mitigating controls.
+Repeat Step 2, but now rank the impact and probability of each risk after considering the mitigating controls.

-Note—In the Pet Shop example, the impact or probability of some risks is now ranked lower than they were initially ranked without consideration of controls.
+Note: Based on the controls in place, the impact or probability of some risks may be lower than they were initially ranked without consideration of mitigating controls.

 Step 5: Significant Changes

-Locate the “Changes in RA” tab and identify any significant changes in risks or controls from your 2016 submission.
+Locate the “Changes in RA” tab and identify any significant changes in risks or controls (new, revised, or deleted) from the prior year submission.
 Summarize those changes by activity.
-Those may be changes in the probability or impact of a risk or in the steps taken to mitigate risk.
+They may be changes in the probability or impact of a risk or in the steps taken to mitigate risk.

 Step 6: Audit History